 It had taken three days to clear the reservation of the large meeting room on the third floor of the Capitoline Museum.
 It had taken two days to successfully contact every competent mage in Rome and another day to get them to agree to gather here.
-It had taken four days to prepare the foundations for this gathering.
-Now, if all went as planned, it would take only one day for Lord Albion Nassar’s plan to come together.
+All in all it had taken nearly a week to lay the foundations for this meeting.
+Now, if all went as planned, it would take only an hour for Lord Albion Nassar’s plan to come together.

-There were not many mages left in Rome.
-Though, if he was to be truthful, there were not many mages left anywhere in the world.
-They tended to gather in smaller and more rural places, where a small group gathering could still be ignored without the constant noise and paranoia of the urban sprawl.
+There were not many mages left in Rome but that wasn’t surprising.
+Mages were a rare breed even before the Days of Revelation.
+They tended to found in smaller and more rural places, where privacy and seclusion could be better assured.
 This rural isolation fit nicely with the technophobic habit that most mages held.
 Albion Nassar, however, was not most mages.
 He enjoyed the bustle of an urban city, the level of power that could be gained behind a veil of anonymity, and the luxury he could build for himself.
 Money was more powerful over the minds of the mundane masses than almost any enchantment.
 Now, however, money was worth the paper it was printed on and nothing more.
 What people wanted now was safety.
 It was that desire for safety, that need, which would allow him to rise to the top of this little sanctuary.

 “They’re approaching the meeting room now, Master.”
 The smooth silky voice of Suty came to his ear as she appeared behind his chair.
 Suty was a minor daemon, useful for simple tasks and sending messages while being bound entirely to his will.

 “Well done, Suty.”
-He glanced back at her, and she offered a broad toothy smile in return.
+He said, and she offered a broad toothy smile in return.

-As the other mages of Rome filed in, he eyed them up one by one.
+As the other mages of Rome were led in he eyed them up one by one.
 He had a talent for observation, but it did not take much to determine that Rome’s magical community was in a sorry state.

 “Announcing the young Miss Aldobrandini.”
-Suty said as his apprentice entered the room first.
+Suty said as his recently-made apprentice entered the room first.

 “Ah…no thank you, Suty.”
 Catarina kept her eyes straight forward, doing her best to ignore the daemon.